tasneem-alsheikh/maze-runner/README.md

 - `player.py`: Player movement and rendering
 - `game.py`: Game implementation and main loop
 - `explorer.py`: Automated maze solving implementation and visualization
+- `visualization.py`: Functions for maze visualization

+## Getting Started with the Assignment

+Before attempting the questions below, please follow these steps:

+1. Open the `maze_visualization.ipynb` notebook in VS Code
+2. Run all cells in the notebook to:
+   - Understand how the maze is generated
+   - See how the explorer works
+   - Observe the visualization of the maze solving process
+   - Get familiar with the statistics and metrics

+This will help you better understand the system before attempting the questions.

 ## Student Questions